mitre/secure-coding-case-studies/python/msccs-3.md

 # MSCCS-3 :: OBSERVABLE TIMING DISCREPANCY IN PICCOLO

+### Introduction:

-**Introduction:** An observable timing discrepancy during the execution of an application can reveal security-relevant information.
+An observable timing discrepancy during the execution of an application can reveal security-relevant information.
 Even small variations in timing can be exploited by adversaries to indirectly infer certain details about the product's internal operations or the data it operates on.
 In 2023 such a vulnerability was disclosed in the Python-based Piccolo application.
 This case study looks at that vulnerability, what it allowed an adversary to achieve, and how the code was eventually corrected.

+### Software:

+**Name:** Piccolo
 **Language:** Python
-**Software:** Piccolo
 **URL:** https://github.com/piccolo-orm/piccolo

+### Weakness:

-**Weakness:** CWE-208: Observable Timing Discrepancy
+<a href="https://cwe.mitre.org/data/definitions/89.html">CWE-208: Observable Timing Discrepancy</a>

 The weakness “Observable Timing Discrepancy” (also known as a type of “Information Exposure”) exists when an application performs different resource intensive operations depending on the internal state of the execution.
 If the difference in time to complete these operations is significant enough, then an adversary can measure the difference and gain knowledge about the internal state and the data being operated on.

+### Vulnerability:

-**Vulnerability:** CVE-2023-41885 – Published 12 September 2023
+<a href="https://www.cve.org/CVERecord?id=CVE-2023-41885">CVE-2023-41885</a> – Published 12 September 2023

 The vulnerable code is part of the login() method defined on line 191 of the tables.py file. vulnerable file: piccolo/apps/user/tables.py